John Florio: Second marriage

 In 1617, at the age of 65, Florio married Rose Spicer, his second wife.
-She nursed him through his last years and in his will he refers to her in terms of tender affection.
-The period as Groom of the Privy Chamber and Personal Secretary to the Queen were for Florio happy years.
+She nursed him through his last years, and in his will, he refers to her in terms of tender affection.
+The period as Groom of the Privy Chamber and Personal Secretary to the Queen was, for Florio, happy years.
 Anne had promised him a pension of £100 a year until death.
-But as King James' financial position worsened these Court pensions were never paid.
+But as King James' financial position worsened, these Court pensions were never paid.
 Many loyal old courtiers were abandoned to poverty in the last years of his reign.
-Despite not being wealthy as he was before, Florio remained attached to all the things that once belonged to the Queen.
+Despite not being as wealthy as he was before, Florio remained attached to all the things that once belonged to the Queen.
 Even after her death, he never sold them.
-Florio, in fact, still possessed her presents when he made his will, including her writing desk set with pearls and fitted with silver ink wells and sand box.
+Florio, in fact, still possessed her presents when he made his will, including her writing desk set with pearls and fitted with silver ink wells and a sand box.